 Below we’ve listed the 3 online engagement tools that are essential.
 Also, we’ve pointed out some things to have in mind when choosing a specific vendor platform.

-*We’re not mentioning email anywhere, as we assume it’s a channel that every business nowadays uses to contact, nurture and notify its customer and prospect base.
+*We’re not mentioning email anywhere, as we assume it’s a channel that every business nowadays uses to contact, nurture and notify its customers and prospects.

-Step 1: Using Social Media as a base to gather and engage your community
+Step 1: Using Social Media to gather and engage your community

 You’ll probably want to use a single social media platform, so you don’t spend tons of time managing multiple.